bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 [[lolied.jpg|float|width=200px]]

-His /b/ threads have become 4chan legend.
-The two or three hundred replies his posts receive fall into roughly one of seven categories:
+His /b/ threads have become 4chan legend, and his legacy is heavily debated to this day.
+The two or three hundred replies his posts receive in each thread fall into roughly one of seven categories:

 1. I don't [[Habeeb it]]!
 2. You are a sick, [[sick fuck]].
+Spam mode activated.
-3. Your story warms my heart because I didn't notice that you are a pedophile.
+3. Your story warms my heart.
+4. Your story inspires my life.
-4. Your story warms my heart because I am a [[Pedophile]].
+5. Your story inspires my life because I am a [[Pedophile]].
-5. NOT YOUR BLOG OP
 6. ???
 7. PROFIT!

-## Finding Nurse-Kun

-After the last chapter, Nurse-kun wasn't heard from on 4chan for well over a year, leaving many of his fans hanging and the story unfinished.

-Why didn't Nurse-kun update anymore?
-Some say that something happened during the friend code swap, or that an anon found Nurse-kun and creeped him out.
-Others say that he died in a car crash.
-Maybe he just forgot, or had no time.

-Gravely worried that he could have died or been V&, Anonymous attempted to find him anyway, and on the last [text thread](http://dis.4chan.org/read/games/1180821777/601-640) he made, they discussed to find out the truth.
-The results are saved in the sections below.
-Since 4chan text threads are never deleted, that thread spans 4 years of replies, so check it out if you're interested.

-[[Shii]] thinks he was most likely afraid of being stalked by /b/.
-It probably wouldn't look good on the adoption papers for him to be associated with weirdos from the Internet and pooper jokes.
-In terms of how notoriously creepy 4chan got later on in 2008, it was probably a good move...

 ### A Challenge to Nurse-kun